dyne/musl/docs/readme.md

 2. `/alpine/enter-chroot make gcc`
 3. `/alpine/enter-chroot make libs`

-Assuming you are building in `/home/user/devel/musl` then the built toolchain will be found in `/opt/alpine/home/user/devel/musl/dyne`.
+Assuming you are building in */home/user/devel/musl* then the built toolchain will be found at the same path inside the chroot, for example in /opt/alpine*/home/user/devel/musl/dyne*.

 ## License